windfreedom/jekyll-now/_posts/2018-07-30-startups-and-strategy-part-1.md

 Strategy for entrepreneurs then, is fundamentally a discipline that explains how their small companies can grow to become big, dominant ones, which if you believe [Paul Graham](http://www.paulgraham.com/growth.html), is the fundamental characteristic of a startup in the first place.
 Strategy tried to describe the deep drivers of company success, startups included.

 And in fact, contrary to the belief that strategy is a discipline for big companies in established product categories, startups actually have more degrees of freedom to work with with respect to their strategy than big companies do.
-Startups are not burdened by legacy product lines, and old choices.
+Startups are not burdened by legacy product lines and old choices.
 If strategy is the art of choosing a route on a map, a startup’s map is blank.

 In that sense, there’s arguably nothing as important as strategy to a young startup.